-PHOTO ABOVE: This Ficus virens growing on the floodplain of the Tempassuk river at Kota Belud in Sabah is believed to have the widest canopy of any tree in Borneo.
+PHOTO ABOVE: This Ficus virens growing on the floodplain of the Tempassuk river at Kota Belud in Sabah is believed to have the widest canopy (70 m) of any tree in Borneo.

-Borneo hosts 5 species of Section Urostigma stranglers including 2 of Borneo’s biggest fig trees F. caulocarpa and F. virens and the introduced Bo Tree (F. religiosa) sacred to Buddhists, Hindus and Jains.
-No endemics.
+Borneo hosts 6 species of Section Urostigma stranglers including 2 of Borneo’s biggest fig trees F. caulocarpa and F. virens and the introduced Bo Tree (F. religiosa) sacred to Buddhists, Hindus and Jains.
+None are endemic.
 All species are monoecious (bisexual).
 For recent taxonomy see;

 |F. caulocarpa||Common especially coastal districts||White spotted pink|